janaiscoding/JanaIsCoding/README.md

 ## ✨ Hey, I'm Jana.

 - 🍀 Dedicated, organized, detail oriented.
-Engineering graduate with an enormous passion for problem solving! </br>
+I am an engineering graduate with an enormous passion for problem solving! </br>
-- 🗒️ Learning Web Development through TOP curriculum: **Full-stack Javascript Path: React**.
+- 🗒️ Learning Web Development through TOP curriculum: Full-stack Javascript Path: React.
 - 👀 Currently looking for an entry-level or junior front-end developer position.</br>
 - 📈 Motivated to be a valuable team member that can learn and adapt fast! </br>